CESNET/eduroam-icinga/doc/tests.md

 - check period is 1 minute in case of outage
 - CRITICAL-HARD state is reached after 10 failed checks (maximum 5 + 9 * 1 = 14 minutes from outage)

+### assign rule

+This service is assigned to two types of hosts:
+- All hosts which have custom host variable transport set to "RADSEC" and custom variable type set to "SP".
+- All hosts which have custom host variable transport set to "RADSEC" and custom variable type not set to "SP".

+Based on the assignment, the servers which have custom host variable type set to "SP" get assigned template, which defines two command parameters (SP only).
+The other ones get assigned template, which defines only one command parameter (IdP+SP).

+### definition

+This service is defined in [services.conf](https://github.com/CESNET/eduroam-icinga/blob/master/doc/example_config/icinga2/services.conf#L134).

 ### notifications

 Notifications for this test are enabled.